atomantic/kegiot/README.md

 # Developer Getting Started
 Assumes you are on OSX (yeah, we are opinionated).
 You don't need to have a Beagle Bone Black connected to just run the app and test it.
+The app will mock all hardware interfaces.

 ```
 # fork it